 - 1. Connecting the modules or panelized systems to provide the required structural strength and rigidity. - 2.
 Maintaining the integrity of the air barrier system, vapor barrier, insulation, sheathing membrane, cladding, roofing and flashing at the joints between each module or panelized system. - 3.
-Connecting ducting, piping and wiring. - 4.
+Connecting ducting, piping and wiring, and maintaining the integrity of sealing and insulation. - 4.
 Maintaining the integrity of fire separations and providing fire blocking between modules where required. - 5.
-Foundation support and anchorage details. - 6.
-Maximum pier loading, spacings, and any additional information necessary for the proper support of the modular building. - 7.
-Anchorage, including the location and required capacity of anchorage devices; and skirting. - 8.
-Information on the connection of services. - 9.
+Foundation loads, anchorage details and required capacity of anchorage devices. - 6.
+Maximum foundation support, spacings, and any additional information necessary for the proper support of the modular building.

+- 7. Information on the connection of services. - 8.
 Installation of all other items to be installed or completed on site.